Home » Zebra Tarantula, Behavior, Care, Habitat, Diet, Handling

 Male Vs Female zebra tarantula

-Due to its skittish and nervous nature, Zebra knee tarantula likes to burrow deep and hide over there rather than spend its time on the ground.
-On sensing a threat it prefers to dart into its burrow and stay quietly over there.
+Due to its skittish and nervous nature, the Zebra knee tarantula likes to burrow deep and hide over there rather than spend its time on the ground.
+On sensing a threat, it prefers to dart into its burrow and stay quietly over there.

 Although they don’t bite often, these tarantulas occasionally will if they feel threatened.
 It’s also crucial to remember that their venom is poisonous.
 Furthermore, when they sense danger, they can flick the barbs on their abdomen off, which can irritate skin and harm eyes1.
 Thus, be cautious not to wipe your eyes and constantly wash your hands after handling your spider or anything in its surroundings.